Corsican language: Alphabet and spelling

-Corsican is written in the standard Latin script, using 21 of the letters for native words.
-The letters j, k, w, x, and y are found only in foreign names and French vocabulary.
+Corsican is written in the standard Latin script, using 21 of the letters for native words, like in Italian.
+The letters j, k, w, x, and y are found only in foreign names, still like in Italian, but also in French vocabulary.
 The digraphs and trigraphs chj, ghj, sc and sg are also defined as "letters" of the alphabet in its modern scholarly form (compare the presence of ch or ll in the old Spanish alphabet) and appear respectively after c, g and s.

 The primary diacritic used is the grave accent, indicating word stress when it is not penultimate.
 In scholarly contexts, disyllables may be distinguished from diphthongs by use of the diaeresis on the former vowel (as in Italian and distinct from French and English).
 In older writing, the acute accent is sometimes found on stressed e, the circumflex on stressed o, indicating respectively (/e/) and (/o/) phonemes.

 Corsican has been regarded as a dialect of Italian historically, similar to the Romance lects developed on the Italian peninsula, and in writing, it also resembles Italian (with the generalised substitution of -u for final -o and the articles u and a for il/lo and la respectively; however, both the dialect of Cap Corse and Gallurese retain the original articles lu and la).
 On the other hand, the phonemes of the modern Corsican dialects have undergone complex and sometimes irregular phenomena depending on phonological context, so the pronunciation of the language for foreigners familiar with other Romance languages is not straightforward.